turingschool/backend-curriculum-site/module4/lessons/react_integration_with_axios.md

 })
 ```

+Go as far as you can both creating components and whittling away at the need for jQuery altogether.

-That's about it!
-Congrats on transforming your first vanilla JS app into a React app!
+Congrats - you've got a transformed React app!

 ## Related Resources